Lean Thinking for Innovation Impact

 Lean Thinking is structured around five principles (illustrated below).

-The next section will explore what these principles mean for research teams and institutions aiming to improve efficiency, relevance, and real-world impact with a particular focus on early-stage translational work that has the potential to reach patients, markets, or public services in the years ahead.
+The next section explores what these principles mean for companies, innovators, and teams seeking to improve efficiency, relevance, and real-world impact—especially for ideas that aim to reach markets, public services, or societal goals.

-Lean Thinking can play a role in publically funded research, which often diverges from eventual utility, not for a lack of quality, but because of misalignment between what is being developed and what the world actually needs or is able to use.
-Lean can help teams make better strategic decisions earlier, shaping work that maintains academic rigor but is more likely to become useful, fundable, and scalable.
+Lean Thinking can play a role in innovation initiatives that often diverge from real-world use, not for lack of quality, but because of misalignment between what is created and what the world actually needs.
+Lean helps teams make better strategic decisions earlier, shaping work that is robust, useful, fundable, and scalable.

-The core ideas behind the Lean Principles can bring much-needed agility, focus, and stakeholder alignment to the research-to-impact journey.
-Each of the principles is described in the public research context.
+The core Lean principles can bring agility, focus, and stakeholder alignment to the innovation process.
+Each principle is described below in an innovation context.

 Define Value

-Creating value from research is called valorization.
-It takes many forms, including commercialization, citizen participation, policy influence, open science, cultural and educational outreach, and practice-based integration.
+Creating value from innovation (referred to as valorization in the academic world) can take many forms, including commercialization, citizen participation, policy influence, open science, cultural or educational outreach, and practical implementation.

 It is crucial to clarify which forms of value the work could realistically support, and which stakeholders might care.
 Many projects stall because they pursue technically elegant work that lacks a clear beneficiary who is willing and motivated to integrate the innovation into their workflow.